epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 - You can check All in the subset tab to display both the selected RoI and the global shape.

-This procedure works to select both vertices or plates.
+This procedure works to select either vertices or plates.

 ### 3- Solid plate models